 Profiles of High-Performing Family- and Patient-Centered Academic Medical Centers – Dale Shaller (Yale Team) and Charles Darby (former AHRQ project officer for CAHPS) produced six case studies for the Picker Institute that document how academic medical centers can achieve high levels of family- and patient-centered care.
 Each profile offers real-world, operational examples of how core elements of family- and patient- centered care are brought to life in practice.
 A separate summary analysis of the key elements contributing to family- and patient-centered care across all six centers is also available.

-Go Guide – Transform Care in Six Steps: The Patient- and Family-Centered Care (PFCC) Methodology - The Innovation Center at Magee-Womens Hospital of University of Pittsburgh Medical Center has developed a guide to using their patient- and family-centered care methodology to transform hospital care.
+PFCC Go Guides - The Patient and Family Centered Care Innovation Center has developed a series of guides to using their patient- and family-centered care methodology to transform hospital care.

 Patient-Centered Care: What Does It Take? – In a paper commissioned by the Picker Institute, Dale Shaller (Yale Team) explored what is needed for widespread implementation of patient-centered care in inpatient and ambulatory care settings.
 The findings were based on interviews conducted with experts in designing or implementing strategies for achieving excellence in patient-centered care.